JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 ![](02_naming.png){width=284}

-Place the most frequently used content in first tabs.
+Place the most frequently used content in the first tab.
 Tabs that do not fit allotted screen space automatically hide under the dropdown component.
-(It is better to add no more than 8 tabs but this number is not limited.)
+(It is better to add no more than 8 tabs, but this number is not limited.)

 ![](03_hidden_tabs.png){width=533}